Wisbech: Twentieth century

 In 1949 the borough celebrated the 400th anniversary of receiving its charter.
 The Pageant in Sibalds Holme Park, Barton Road featured over 600 performers.

 The first Wisbech Rose Fair was held in 1963 when local rose growers sold rose buds in the parish church in aid of its restoration.

 The following year the borough twinned with Arles and set up a Wisbech-Arles twinning club.

-The first purpose-built council-run Caravan Site that accommodates travellers in the UK was built in 1975.
+The first purpose-built council-run caravan site that accommodates travellers in the UK was built in 1975.

 On 21 September 1979, two Harrier jump jets on a training exercise collided over Wisbech; one landed in a field and the other in a residential area.
 Two houses and a bungalow were demolished on Ramnoth Road, causing the death of Bob Bowers, his two-year-old son Jonathan Bowers, and former town mayor Bill Trumpess.

 The 5-mile (8 km), £6 million A47 Wisbech/West Walton bypass opened in spring 1982.
-The Horsefair shopping centre opened by Noel Edmunds in 1988 is on part of Hill Street and the site of the old Horse Fair.
+The Horsefair shopping centre opened by Noel Edmonds in 1988 is on part of Hill Street and the site of the old Horse Fair.

 Contemporary

 In 2009 Oxford Archaeology East (OAE) organised a dig at Wisbech Castle to search for remains of the Bishop's Palace.
 Large numbers of local volunteers took part and hundreds of children visited the dig site.
 Later in the year a group of volunteers formed Fenland Archaeological Society (FenArch)www.fenarch.org.uk.
 The Society has carried out a number of digs including the Manea Colony dig organised by Cambridge Archaeology Unit (CAU).

 An initiative to deal with the issues of derelict buildings in the town was initiated in 2013.
 This led to the £1.9M four-year Wisbech High Street project.
 As of 2022, a number of sites in the high street are covered in scaffolding whilst work is in progress.
-The Wisbech & Fenland Museum currently was closed whilst scaffolding supported the roof replacement, it reopened in February 2022.
+The Wisbech & Fenland Museum was closed whilst scaffolding supported the roof replacement; it reopened in February 2022.
 Following the publication of the Friends of Wisbech & Fenland Museums series of booklets Images of Wisbech contains images taken by Geoff Hastings, research uncovered an archive of images from the Wisbech Borough council, some of these were incorporated in Lost Images of Wisbech published in 2020.

 The town is well known for horticulture, in 2018 the town won the business improvement district (BID) category gold award at the Royal Horticultural Society's (RHS) annual Britain in Bloom awards ceremony.
 In 2019 the town received Gold Award in the large town category in the RHS Anglia in Bloom completion.
 Waterlees was 'Best in Group' and Gold Award in Urban category and St Peters Gardens a Gold Award in the Small Parks category.
-The town mayor for 2020-2021, a licence holder of Elgood's Angel Inn breached Covid19 regulations in December 2020.
-A meeting of the Fenland District Council licensing committee removed the licence.
+The town mayor for 2020-2021, a licence holder of Elgood's Angel Inn, breached Covid19 regulations in December 2020; the Fenland District Council licensing committee removed the licence.